akshu78602/cat-blog/README.md

 ## Features

 ### Frontend
-- Beautiful, responsive cat blog UI
+- Beautiful, responsive cat blog UI with dark theme
-- Photo gallery with lightbox
+- Interactive photo gallery with lightbox viewer
+- **Like buttons** - Click to like photos, see like counts in real-time
 - Real-time integration with backend API
+- Keyboard navigation (arrow keys, escape) in lightbox
+- Mobile-responsive design

 ### Backend API
 - RESTful API endpoints
 - Photo management
-- Like functionality
-- Comments system
-- Visitor analytics
+- **Like functionality** - Increment and track photo likes
 - Health check endpoint

 ## API Endpoints

 - `GET /health` - Health check
-- `GET /api/photos` - Get all photos
+- `GET /api/photos` - Get all photos with like counts
 - `GET /api/photos/:id` - Get photo by ID
-- `POST /api/photos/:id/like` - Like a photo
+- `POST /api/photos/:id/like` - Like a photo (increments like count)
-- `GET /api/photos/:id/comments` - Get comments for a photo
-- `POST /api/photos/:id/comments` - Add a comment
-- `GET /api/analytics/visitors` - Get visitor count
-- `GET /api/analytics/summary` - Get analytics summary

 ## Local Development